 Economic growth in India will slow by almost a percentage point per year as a result of AIDS by 2019.

 During the madness of the next 5 hour recess, the kids found their way to the fountain, and started a massive water fight.
 4 young girls conspiring against me tricked me into getting close enough to the oasis so that they could mercilessly drench me.
-One of the other volunteers had also been trapped and tried to make a run for it, but slipped and fell on his ass.
-Everyone erupted into laughter, as it was slapstick humor you find in a movie.
-Later in the afternoon, this same character was tied up by the kids and used as a trampoline.
-While all this was going on, I secretly sent Satyam to pick up a cricket set from the nearby store.
-When he returned with the sporting goods, the boys were absolutely thrilled, jumping around all over the place waiting to play the beloved national sport.
-When language does me no good here in India, cricket never has failed in helping me connect with me.
-We paused the game to jump in a large tug-o-war contest and other games such as the 3 legged race.
-At this point Satyam had taken over organizing activities.
-He was the expert with explaining the rules to the kids and is a surprisingly resourceful guy with an eagle scouts skill with tying knots.
-At one point he single handedly challenged a dozen kids in a tug-o-war match, but his raw strength could not prevail over the euphoric kids.
-I have never seen him so happy.
-He admitted that he wish he had brought his own son to the park that day.
+One of the other volunteers had also been trapped and tried to make a run for it, but slipped and fell!
+Everyone erupted into laughter – Â it was slapstick humor you’d find in a movie.
+Later in the afternoon, this same character, my buddy Sanjay, was tied up by the kids and used as a trampoline.

-We ended the day sitting in a circle sharing fruit.
-Akhil quickly offered his fruit to us uncertain that there would be enough for everyone.
-All of the other kids followed his lead, in a very generous gesture.
-It turned out that there was, but his offer was something that I will not forget.
-There was something about this kid that hinted that he had a greater purpose in life.
-He was the only kid I noticed who wasn’t smiling during the playtime.
-He had a very humbling presence.
-His maturity was that of a boy much older than him and the confidence he projected made it easy to forget that he was also an HIV AIDS patient.
-I will never forget this kid, or what he has taught me today.
-While saying goodbye my heart sank thinking about the reality of these children’s lives.
-Today would probably be a highlight in their years to come, and we will probably never see each other again.
-I still remember the “big people” I admired when I was a kid to this day, and also remember the sadness I would feel when they left.
-Today I had the same feeling, even though I was on the other side of the goodbye.
+This child taught me a lesson in humility today, on Children’s Day , 2007 in Hyderabad, India.
+Despite only knowing us for a few hours, he and his friends wanted to share everything they possibly could with us.
+While saying goodbye my heart sank.
+Today was a highlight for us all but we will probably never see each other again.
+I still remember the “fun big people” I looked up to when I was a kid, but also remember the sadness I felt when they left.
+Today I had the same feeling as those childhood memories despite being on the other end of the goodbye.
 I nearly broke down when Akhil came to me to say bye and wrote my number on his hand, saying that he wanted to call me and the other volunteers to his summer camp.
 Unfortunately I don’t have a number to give Akhil to reach me at next summer, as I am leaving Hyderabad in 10 days.
-I have a feeling that this kid is bound for something great.
 The fun I had today I now know will be impossible to ever repeat again.
-I guess sometimes life gifts us with these opportunities to remind ourselves what is important.
+I guess sometimes life gifts us with these opportunities to remind ourselves what is truly important.

 At one time if you were to ask me about microfinance, I might have thought you were referring to the lack of money I have saved so far in my life.
 Today this micro financing concept was redefined to me while discovering the site http://www.kiva.org and I thought it worth mentioning this to all you bad asses out there.